Louis-Nicolas Flobert

-Frenchman Louis-Nicolas Flobert (1819–1894) invented the first rimfire metallic cartridge in 1845.
-It was a major innovation in firearms ammunition, previously delivered as separate bullets and powder.
-The rimfire cartridge combined both elements in a single metallic (usually brass) cartridge containing a percussion cap, powder and a bullet, in one weatherproof package.
-Before that, a "cartridge" was simply a pre-measured quantity of gunpowder together with a ball (bullet), in a small cloth bag (or rolled paper cylinder) which also acted as wadding for the charge and ball.
+Louis-Nicolas Flobert (1819–1894) was a French inventor.
+He invented the first metallic rimfire cartridge in 1845.
+It was a major innovation in firearms ammunition technology, as it was previously delivered as separate bullets and gunpowder, pertaining to muzzle-loading firearms.
+The rimfire cartridge combined both elements in a single metallic (usually brass) cartridge containing a percussion cap, gunpowder, and a bullet, into a single weatherproofed package or container.
+Before that, a "cartridge" was simply a pre-measured quantity of gunpowder together with a ball (bullet), in a small cloth bag (or rolled paper cylinder), which also acted as wadding for the powder charge and ball.